 This website contains links to small unmanned aerial system data collected from 112 sorties by the Center for Robot-Assisted Search and Rescue* during its deployment to Hurricane Harvey (Aug 25-Sept 4) under the direction of the Fort Bend County Office of Emergency Management (FBCOEM), which is the county west of Houston.
 FBCOEM prepared a short video about the use of the sUAS which you can see below:

 Through a grant from the National Science Foundation, the data from Harvey (and Irma which was collected by the FSU Center for Disaster Risk Policy) is available to be downloaded for scientific and technology transfer purposes.
-We will post our analytics and papers here as we continue to analyze the findings.
+We will post our analytics and papers as we continue to analyze the findings.
+In addition, you can view our VIRTUAL SUMMER INSTITUTE ON EVIDENCE-BASED USE OF SMALL UAS FOR HURRICANES:

 In order to download the data, you need to create an account and agree to use this only for scientific purposes.
 One reason is to show NSF that scientists are using the data.
 Another reason for registration is that it allows us to send you updates, papers, and corrections and invite you to participate in virtual (and physical) workshops.
 We are explicitly asking you to use the data for scientific purposes because data from the use of robots at the 9/11 World Trade Center was appropriated for use in a movie about sewer monsters; reusing the video was not respectful of the 9/11 victims.
 While there is no personal identifying information in the data sets, please be remember that the data is ultimately about the suffering and disruption to thousands of real people.